teampoltergeist/poltergeist/README.md

     [Issue #183, #211] (@errm, @motemen)
 *   Fix bug with `within_frame` not properly switching the context back after the block has executed.
 [Issue #242]
+*   Fix calculation of click position when clicking within a frame.
+    [Issue #222, #225]

 ### 1.0.2 ###